Thermadiag/micromalloc/md/benchmarks.md

 Micromalloc has been benchmarked against various allocators for several scenarios.
 These benchmarks are available in the library, and were mostly used to tune and correct the allocator.
-This section presents 3 types of benchmarks and compares micromalloc to glibc malloc (v2.17), jemalloc (v5.3.0), mimalloc (v1.8) and snmalloc (v3.14).
+This section presents 3 types of benchmarks and compares micromalloc to glibc malloc (v2.17), <a href="https://github.com/jemalloc/jemalloc">jemalloc</a> (v5.3.0), <a href="https://github.com/microsoft/mimalloc">mimalloc</a> (v1.8) and <a href="https://github.com/microsoft/snmalloc">snmalloc</a> (v3.14).
 Code was compiled with gcc 10.3.0 and ran on a Linux CentOS 7.
 The machine is equipped with a Intel(R) Xeon(R) Gold 5220R CPU @ 2.20GHz, 95 processors.

 We clear ALL allocated memory at the end of each benchmark and this is counted in the performance measurement.
 Indeed most allocators do not always free pages on deallocation in order to speed up further allocations, as page allocation is usually a time consuming operation.
 This is fine when the allocator is used to speedup one application, but (in my opinion) inefficient when replacing the default allocator system wide as it will consume a LOT of additional memory.
 Default allocators like glibc malloc or (especially) Windows Low-fragmentation Heap will decommit (but not necessarily release) pages as soon as possible to decrease global memory usage.
-Micromalloc will decommit pages as soon as they do not contain used chunks.
+Micromalloc will also decommit pages as soon as they do not contain used chunks.

 Therefore:
 -	jemalloc is configured with `dirty_decay_ms:0,muzzy_decay_ms=0`.
 This is the only way I found to ensure immediate page decommitment (I think?)